Mat Zo

-Matan Zohar (/'ma:tən 'zəʊər/ MAH-tən-_-ZOH-ər; born 30 April 1990), better known by his stage name Mat Zo, is a British producer and DJ.
+Matan Zohar (/'ma:tən 'zəʊər/ MAH-tən-_-ZOH-ər; born 30 April 1990), better known by his stage name Mat Zo, is a British DJ and electronic music producer.
 Zohar released his debut album, Damage Control, via the Anjunabeats and Astralwerks labels on 5 November 2013.
 His second studio album, Self Assemble, was released on 25 March 2016 under his own Mad Zoo label.

 Early life

 The son of artist Israel Zohar, and half-brother of Israeli singer Alma Zohar, Matan Zohar was born in London on 30 April 1990 and lived in Ohio until the age of eleven before returning to his birthland.
 He was raised by his mother, Wendy Caron Zohar, a professional violinist who nurtured Matan's early love of and inclination toward music.
 His father, who was a Kazakhstan-born painter, gifted him a guitar at the age of eight which eventually shifted to him forming musical bands and playing with drums and bass.
 Zohar began to explore electronic music in his teens by self-learning music production with Logic Pro and taking inspiration from artists like The Chemical Brothers and Daft Punk.